 7 September 2018

-The Rail Passenger (Compensation) Bill would create one nationwide compensation scheme for rail passengers across all train operators.
-It would require automatic compensation for season ticket holders and other eligible passengers when service standards aren’t met, set up a new body to run the scheme, and allow operators to reclaim some payments from Network Rail in certain circumstances.
+The Rail Passenger (Compensation) Bill would create a single nationwide compensation scheme for rail passengers across all train operators.
+It would require automatic compensation payments to season-ticket holders and some other passengers when service standards aren’t met, allow operators to reclaim some payments from Network Rail in certain cases, and set up a new body to administer the scheme.

 Generated 21 February 2026